jenkins-x/jx-docs/content/en/blog/news/2021-no-docker.md

 ## Why use kubernetes instead of docker?

-* why test on a completely different VM and container orchestrator than production? its better to test on a similar environment to where you are really going to deploy your code
+* why test on a completely different VM and container orchestrator than production?
+It's better to test on a similar environment to where you are really going to deploy your code
 * test your kubernetes yaml / helm chart and associated configuration at the same time as you run your containers helps you catch mistakes earlier
     * it's not just about running the container image; it's about lots of other things too like networking, configuration, secrets, storage/volumes, cloud infrastructure, service mesh, liveness/readiness/startup probes - so why not test all of those things rather than just the image?
 * some corporate environments don't let you run VMs on your laptop anyway so running docker locally isn't an option